syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 ## How to change the snap indication style

-When snapping is happening blue color indication will be shown.
-These indication lines styles can be customized by using `SnapIndicatorStyle` property of SnapSettings class.
+When snapping, blue color indication will be shown.
+These indication lines styles can be customized by using the `SnapIndicatorStyle` property of SnapSettings class.

 {% tabs %}
 {% highlight xaml %}